-Have you ever gotten such a large Social Security Disability (SSD) file that it makes your motivation fly out the window?
+Have you ever received such a large Social Security Disability (SSD) file that it makes your motivation quickly disappear?
 I certainly have!
 Fortunately, there are a few effective strategies for moving through large SSD files that I’ve learned and want to share with you.
 Not only will these tips help Social Security Disability representatives move through the file more efficiently, they can improve accuracy, too

 Disability Determination Explanation (DDE)